 Your headline is the first thing your visitors sees when he or she lands on the page.
 Make a great first impression with your headline and the visitor stays, make a bad one and they bounce.
 It’s as simple as that.

 So, what types of headlines make great impressions?

 This is the million dollar question we sought to answer and why we analyzed countless landing page headlines.

 Our analysis shows that all effective headlines share a few basic characteristics and that some headlines perform better than others.

 Here’s the game plan for today: First we’ll discuss the common characteristics all great headlines share.
 Then, we’re going to show examples of the types of headlines that will help your landing pages convert.

 There are many other things to consider when writing effective headlines.
 But, regardless of whether your landing page is promoting a free trial for your SaaS, or a discount coupon for your nail salon, the headline will only be effective if it possesses the following three characteristics:

 A headline should never be ambiguous, vague, or beat around the bush with metaphors.
 It gets right to the point and connects with the visitor as soon as he or she lands on the page.

 How did your visitor come to your landing page?
-Was it a display ad they clicked or an AdWords ad?
-Your headline and the ad connected to it must have message match and beevant to each other.
+Was it a display ad they clicked or a Google search ad?
+Your headline and the ad connected to it must have message match and be relevant to each other.
 If your ad says “free trial” and your landing page headline doesn’t mention a trial, then you can bet your visitors will bounce.

 All great headlines empathize with the visitor’s problem.
 Headlines demonstrate benefits of the product and reassures visitors that their problem can be solved.